Stagnation point flow: Radial stagnation flows

 where $r_s$ is the location of the stagnation cylinder.

-Hiemenz flowBatchelor, George Keith.
-An introduction to fluid dynamics.
-Cambridge University Press, 2000.
+Hiemenz flow

 The flow due to the presence of a solid surface at $z=0$ in planar stagnation-point flow was described first by Karl Hiemenz in 1911, whose numerical computations for the solutions were improved later by Leslie Howarth.
 A familiar example where Hiemenz flow is applicable is the forward stagnation line that occurs in the flow over a circular cylinder.